 Adopt-a-Drain was developed by the Center for Global Environmental Education and the Metro Watershed Partners in 2014, after surveying existing programs and finding none that met our needs.
 The program is based on extensive research and best practices in environmental psychology and behavior change and was refined through focus groups with residents and local water organizations.
 In 2024, Adopt-a-Drain was awarded the Public Communication & Outreach Program by the Water Environment Federation.

-The program has been implemented in over 100 jurisdictions across the country and engaged more than 17,000 people leading to 875,000 lbs of debris being kept from our local bodies of water.
+The program has been implemented in over 140 jurisdictions across the country and engaged more than 17,000 people leading to over 900,000 lbs of debris being kept from our local bodies of water.

 Join one of our Introduction to Adopt-a-Drain webinars to learn more about the award-winning program, how the program can help you meet your MS4 education and outreach requirements, and how easy it is to participate.
-Webinars are typically held on the third Tuesday of the month at 3:00pm Central Time via Zoom.
-We're also happy to set up a one on one meeting to talk through the program
+We're also happy to set up a one on one meeting to talk through the program.

 Upcoming webinars: